snipsco/sda/README.md

 cargo run -- --jfs tmp/simple-data/server httpd
 ```

-This start a SDA server that will listen for localhost on port 8888, and use
+This starts a SDA server that will listen for localhost on port 8888, and use
 json files in the directory to store its state. `--help` will show options
 to move data around or change the listening socket.
 For production setup
 a MongoDB alternative storage is offered.